mwenaro/next-navtelema-app/README.md

 **13. Continuous Improvement:**
    - Commit to ongoing development and improvement of the system based on user feedback and emerging industry trends.

-Navisat's new SLA verification system aims to set a new standard in the industry, ensuring that freight deliveries are efficient, reliable, and transparent.
+Navisat's new ETA verification system aims to set a new standard in the industry, ensuring that freight deliveries are efficient, reliable, and transparent.
 We look forward to delivering this cutting-edge solution to enhance the experience for both our customers and their end clients.